-The History Committee is primarily focused on assembling and coordinating information relevant to its history and the history of lawyers in Hamilton and as such copies of documents, rather than original documents or artifacts are our focus.
+The History Committee is primarily focused on assembling and coordinating information relevant to its history and the history of lawyers in Hamilton.
+As such, copies of documents, rather than original documents or artifacts, are our focus.
 The History Committee is all about preserving the rich and unique legal history of Hamilton and its surrounding areas.
-The Hamilton Law Association, for instance, is one of the oldest in this country (est. 1879) and over the years has had many members — each of whom has contributed to the area’s legal history.
+The Hamilton Law Association, for instance, is one of the oldest in this country (est. 1879) and over the years has had many members - each of whom has contributed to the area's legal history.

 Your potential donation, however, doesn't have to be about the Hamilton Law Association or its members - far from it!
 Your donation could be about a family member who was a lawyer or other member of the profession in the areas surrounding Hamilton.
 It could even be an old newspaper clipping dealing with a significant piece of legal history, or a famous case, in Hamilton or the surrounding area.
 Some other items that might be of interest and historical value to the Project could include copies of:

-Hamilton Law Association or surrounding area memorabilia – everything from, say, an invite to a dinner hosted by the Hamilton Law Association, to Minutes of Meetings from way back when!
+- Hamilton Law Association or surrounding area memorabilia - everything from an invite to a dinner hosted by the Hamilton Law Association to Minutes of Meetings from way back when!

 The best thing to do, if you are uncertain about whether the History Committee might be interested in your potential donation, is to contact a member of the History Committee.
 That person will be able to give you a sense of whether donating the piece of history you possess is a good fit.

-2) How to I donate my piece of history?
+How do I donate my piece of history?

-3) Can I just mail in my piece of history to the History Committee ?
+Can I just mail in my piece of history to the History Committee?